drewcrawford/drewcrawford.github.io/rust/index.md

 # Arrays

-Rust's arrays are of fixed size, and the array is in fact part of the array's type: `[i32; 2]` means 2, 32-bit ints.
+Rust's arrays are of fixed size, and the size is in fact part of the array's type: `[i32; 2]` means 2, 32-bit ints.
 A mutable array in Rust means that the elements can be swapped.
 But elements cannot be appended, because the array size is fixed.

 Rust's `Vec` type is dynamically-sized and therefore is closer to the Swift array.